Animal material depots holding seafood

 Export requirements for animal material depots

 If your depot holds fish material for human consumption that, after processing, will be exported, there are additional requirements you need to meet.
-These are detailed in the Exporting seafood page in the menu on the left.
+These are detailed in Exporting seafood in the menu on the left.

 NZ StandardsEmail us